Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 People want to connect with people who are similar to them.
 Parents like to talk about their kids with fellow parents.
 Hikers and sports enthusiasts love sharing adventure stories with each other.
 Dog owners love finding other dog owners they can empathize with.

 You get the idea.
 Identities are important.
-Most of us have multiple identities that we define ourselves by.
+Most of us have multiple identities by which we define ourselves.

-Use one (or more) of your identities in your bio.
-Share your interests, hobbies and insights from your personal life and you will naturally attract the interest (and trust) of people who are similar.
+Whether it’s for the website or Instagram bio, use one (or more) of your identities in your bio.
+Share your interests, hobbies, and insights from your personal life, and you will naturally attract similar people’s interest (and trust).
 It should go without saying that whatever you share should be genuine and authentic.

-Wondering which of your personal identities you should include in your bio?
+Which of your personal identities should you include in your bio?
 Think about the ones you and your ideal client have in common.
-If you and your ideal clients are both parents, then share a bit about your family.
-If both of you love cooking then share insights about your hobby.
+If you and your ideal clients are parents, share a bit about your family.
+If both of you love cooking, then share insights about your hobby.

 Not sure who your ideal client or niche is yet?
 Check out this article.